Just-A-Visitor/Algorithmic-Pseudocode/Templates/Matrix Partial Sum/Readme.md

 # Definition
 * **Partial sum** at a particular cell is defined to be the sum of all the elements inside the boundary created by the left and above.

-* **Partial sum** at a particular sum is defined to be the sum of all elements which can be reached by taking a step to the left or top (or any combination of left and top).
+* **Partial sum** at a particular cell is defined to be the sum of all elements which can be reached by taking a step to the left or top (or any combination of left and top).

 * Partial sum at a particular cell includes that cell.